 EnCompass worked collaboratively with the Margaret A. Cargill Foundation to support their Relief and Resilience International Program.
 This program is focused on the community level, supporting vulnerable populations in low-attention disasters, disaster risk reduction, and climate change adaptation in the Sahel, Central America, and South and South-East Asia.
 EnCompass helped the Foundation refine the program’s theory of change and formalize a robust monitoring, evaluation, and learning plan.

-EnCompass is collecting baseline and midline data and providing technical assistance in monitoring to seven Nigerian organizations receiving grants from the MacArthur Foundation under its Population and Reproductive Health Program.
+EnCompass is collecting midline data and providing technical assistance in monitoring to seven Nigerian organizations receiving grants from the MacArthur Foundation under its Population and Reproductive Health Program.
 Working across 13 states, EnCompass is assessing the extent to which these grants achieve intended results and contribute to greater accountability among government (federal, state, and local) and health care providers for improving maternal health.

 EnCompass, as a subcontractor to John Snow International, was responsible for policy, quality improvement, and development of e-learning packages in support of the AIDSTAR Program, a USAID mechanism to implement the US Emergency Plan for AIDS Relief (PEPFAR).